Study sets, textbooks, questions

 PSYCHOLOGY Also called self-directed learning.
 The capacity to take responsibility for your own learning.

-SLA At one point it was considered a handicap to second language learners since (according to behaviorist theory) the first language interferes with the second.
-ADDITIVE=second language added to first without threatening the speaker's first language identity; SUBTRACTIVE=the second language replaces the first, threatening the speaker's language identity.
+SLA second language added to first without threatening the speaker's first language identity; negative the second language replaces the first, threatening the speaker's language identity.

 cognitive learning theory